Buildings at Risk Register for Scotland

-The Buildings at Risk Register for Scotland records buildings of national architectural or historic interest which are considered to be under threat.
-The list is maintained by Historic Environment Scotland (HES).
+The Buildings at Risk Register for Scotland recorded buildings of national architectural or historic interest which were considered to be under threat.
 The register was established in 1990, with the purpose of raising awareness of the threats to Scotland's built heritage.
-It was maintained by the Scottish Civic Trust until 2011, then by RCAHMS until that body became part of HES in 2015.
+It was maintained by the Scottish Civic Trust until 2011, then by RCAHMS until that body became part of Historic Environment Scotland (HES) in 2015.
+It ceased to be updated in 2024.

-The register comprises mainly listed buildings, that is buildings of "special architectural or historic interest", but may also include unlisted buildings which are within conservation areas.
-Other heritage assets, such as scheduled monuments, are not considered for inclusion on the register.
-Buildings are considered to be 'at risk' if they are under threat from demolition or neglect.
-The following criteria are among those used when considering buildings for inclusion:
+The register comprised mainly listed buildings, that is buildings of "special architectural or historic interest", but also included unlisted buildings which were within conservation areas.
+Other heritage assets, such as scheduled monuments, were not considered for inclusion on the register.
+Buildings were considered to be 'at risk' if they were under threat from demolition or neglect.
+The following criteria were among those used when considering buildings for inclusion: